DallogFheir/aoc-2021/README.md

 # aoc-2021
- Advent of Code 2021 - Ruby
+ Advent of Code 2021 - done entirely in Ruby.